hcn1519/GlassNavigationBar/README.md

 }
 ```

+`setNavbarTheme(isTransparent: scrollView:)` offer you to set some otehr options we have.
+See Information about these properties(https://github.com/hcn1519/GlassNavigationBar#property-of-glassNavigationController).

 ### Put your scrollView above navigationBar

 Apple's screen guide has been revised since the iPhone X was released.
 Apple recommends us to use `safeArea` for background autolayout.
 However, we often have to put our scroll view on the status bar.
 To do this, you first need to pin your `scrollView` top constraint to `superview` top constarint.(not `safeArea`).
 Then just use `adjustNavigationAlpha(scrollView:)`.